• Skip to primary navigation

 This post may contain affiliate links.
 Please see our Affiliate Policy

-When a cookie goes wrong, it usually looks like a mystery: same recipe, same oven, completely different result.
-From a science perspective, though, most "failures" are just predictable reactions to small changes in temperature, ratios, or equipment.
-Here I treat each common problem like a mini cookie experiment gone sideways-then walk you through the most likely cause and the quickest way to fix it next time.
+When a cookie goes wrong, it feels like a mystery: same recipe, same oven, completely different result.
+I've had batches like that where I stare at the tray thinking, what changed?
+From a science perspective, though, most "failures" are just predictable reactions to tiny shifts in temperature, ratios, or equipment.
+In this guide, I treat each common problem like a little cookie experiment that went sideways-and walk you through the most likely cause and the quickest way to fix it next time.

-You've been making the same chocolate chip cookie recipe for ages and everyone always raves about them.
-But suddenly, the last three batches have turned into a gooey, burnt, yet somehow still underbaked, chewy mess.
-You haven't changed anything, and now you have no idea what's going on.
-You even shared the recipe and photos of the cookies-the first photo is how they used to look, and the other two are from this past week.
-Nothing changed, and you're so frustrated.
-Sound familiar?
+Maybe this sounds familiar: you've been making the same chocolate chip cookie recipe for ages and everyone always raves about them.
+Then, out of nowhere, the last three batches come out as a gooey, burnt, yet somehow still underbaked chewy mess.
+You swear you haven't changed a thing, and now you have no idea what's going on.
+You scroll back through your own photos-the first picture is how they used to look, the next two are from this week-and the difference makes you want to scream.

 Cookie trouble happens to all of us, even when we're using our "tried-and-true" recipes.
 This guide walks you through exactly what's going wrong-and how to fix it-so you can get back to soft, thick, delicious cookies instead of flat, dry, or cakey disappointments.